May 16, 2021 By College Ave Student Loans

-Here are 10 summer jobs for college students:
+Here are the 10 best summer jobs for college students:

 1. Swim Instructor or Lifeguard

 Why spend your summer cooped up in an office when you can be out in the sun?
-Becoming a swim instructor is a great way to make money, get exercise, and help people become comfortable in the water.
+Becoming a swim instructor is a great summer job for college students who want to make money, get exercise, and help people become comfortable in the water.
 Check out the local community pool or your nearest beach to see if they are looking for instructors for the summer.